When should I contact potential customers by phone?

 What should be the aim of the call?

-Before you or your staff pick up the phone, you should decide what the outcomes you want from each call are on a sliding scale from making a sale to collecting information on a particular SME.
+Before you or your staff pick up the phone, you should decide what the outcomes you want from each call.
+Create a sliding scale from making a sale to collecting information.

 Follow-up email containing contact and social media details